mlavi/hugo/content/post/git-for-operators.md

 # Branches

+We've seen that every repo is initialized with a default branch named master (unless specified otherwise).
+It is sometimes called the mainline branch and while it is arbitrarily important, by convention for many projects, it is where attention is focused to keep it stable from riskier changes.

-The idea for branching is to manage changes that should not block the main branch.
+Branching allows anyone to manage changes that should not block the main branch.
-Long lived branches are a bad idea.
+Long lived branches are usually a bad idea and should be discarded, branches usually represent different types of shorter lived work: experiments, a bug fix, a new feature, refactoring, and so on.
+Sometimes branches are referred to as topic branches to highlight their focused, short lived scope.

-You can create a branch in a repo, make some changes there, merge changes onto your branch periodically to keep up to date and minimize conflicts, and finally merge your branch back, then delete your branch.
+You can create a branch in a repo, make some changes there, and commit changes onto your topic branch.

-This is used for bug fixes and development of a new feature/topic.
+It is ideal to merge changes from master onto your branch periodically to keep it up to date and minimize conflicts down the line.
+The final stage of a branch lifecycle is to merge your branch to master, then delete the topic branch.

 https://agripongit.vincenttunru.com/

-Branching is not an advanced topic, it is easy with git.
+Branching is not an advanced topic and it is easy with git.
 However, merge conflicts will always be a challenge and usually require talking to people. :)
+In other revision control systems, branches could be used to indicate and preserve the state of the repo for a release, but git can accommodate this with a simple tag applied to a commit.

 We can talk about gitflow, etc. for branch strategies.
 - https://nvie.com/posts/a-successful-git-branching-model/